 How To Save Money On Legoland Windsor Hotels

-Of course, staying overnight near Legoland Windsor park is likely to significantly increase the cost of your visit.
+Of course, staying overnight near Legoland Windsor park is likely to increase the cost of your visit significantly.

-In our case, we opted to stay at the Travelodge in Windsor city centre as it was on a promotional offer and was just a 10-minute drive to Legoland, this cost us £86.99 for one double room and a further £90.99 for one family room.
+In our case, we opted to stay at the Travelodge in Windsor city centre as it was on a promotional offer and was just a 10-minute drive to Legoland.
+The hotel cost us £86.99 for one double room and a further £90.99 for one family room.

 It’s also worth remembering that it’s not just the cost of the hotel that you’ll need to factor in when staying overnight near Legoland Windsor.
 There’s also an evening meal, drinks, snacks and in some cases parking.

-We had dinner at Five Guys a popular US burger chain which cost us around £12 per person including drinks, luckily that filled us for the evening and no additional snacks were required.
+We had dinner at Five Guys, a popular US burger chain that cost us around £12 per person, including drinks, luckily that filled us for the evening, and no additional snacks were required.

 - Be flexible in when you can visit – some dates are cheaper than others

 - Look for a hotel with free parking if you’re driving to save on additional costs